top of page

 LIVING WAGE & RECRUITMENT PROCESS

 We acknowledge the risk of modern slavery and human trafficking arising through our recruitment and therefore operate a robust recruitment process, which includes mandatory DBS checks, references and pre-recruitment right to work checks.
 The pre-recruitment right to work check is a particularly important risk management tool to enable us to ensure that each individual employed by us has the right to work in the UK and has not been illegally trafficked to the UK.
 We have recently undertaken a thorough review of our pre-employment checking processes and have refined them to layer additional safeguards in our ways of working.
+Identity checks are completed on an employee’s first day to confirm they are the same person that was interviewed and verified during pre-employment.

 SAFEGUARDING